Friday, November 5, 2021

 It consists mainly of seafood, with some salads, boiled potatoes, onion terrine, and pickled veggies.
 In lieu of that, we selected our meal from the dinner menu.

-As a shared appetizer, Lewis had his first taste of bear meat (it was my second).
+As a shared appetizer, Lewis had his first taste of bear meat.
+I like its flavor, so I encouraged him.
+As a boy, I sometimes ate bear because my father had hunting trips on Crown Lands in Canada for black bears.
+The meat is fork-tender, flavorful with marbling, and succulent.
 Presented in a wooden bowl, the slow-braised meat was shredded and moistly tasty.
 Lewis is not partial to "game meat", but he loved that.
 Me, too!

 For his main course, he ate Whitefish, fried in nettle butter and chargrilled fennel in a chanterelle sauce.